Positive airway pressure: Portability

 Since continuous compliance is an important factor in the success of treatment, it is of importance that patients who travel have access to portable equipment.
 Progressively, PAP units are becoming lighter and more compact, and often come with carrying cases.
 Dual-voltage power supplies permit many units to be used internationally - these units only need a travel adapter for the different outlet.

 Long-distance travel or camping presents special considerations.
 Most airport security inspectors have seen the portable machines, so screening rarely presents a special problem.
 Increasingly, machines are capable of being powered by the 400-Hz power supply used on most commercial aircraft and include manual or automatic altitude adjustment.
 Machines may easily fit on a ventilator tray on the bottom or back of a power wheelchair with an external battery.
 Some machines allow power-inverter or car-battery powering.

-A limited study in Amsterdam in January 2016 using an induced sleep patient and when awake whilst on CPAP stretched the pectoralis major frontal chest muscles to bring back the shoulders and expand the chest and noted an increase in blood oxygen levels of over 6% during the manual therapy and 5% thereafter.
-The conclusion by Palmer was that the manual stretching of the pectoralis major combined at the time of the maximum inflation of CPAP allowed the permanent increase in blood oxygen levels and reinflation of collapsed alveoli.
-Further studies are required.

 Some patients on PAP therapy also use supplementary oxygen.
 When provided in the form of bottled gas, this can present an increased risk of fire and is subject to restrictions.
 (Commercial airlines generally forbid passengers to bring their own oxygen.)
 As of November 2006, most airlines permit the use of oxygen concentrators.